 Board Members eligibility

 *If a Board member is part of the planning group for an event, there should be no penalty against the group of educators, and the proposal for sponsorship must be allowed.
-Board members who apply for this sponsorship may not participate in scoring of applications
+Board members who are part of the planning for this sponsorship may not participate in scoring of applications

 The MassCUE Grants Committee serves to promote and administer initiative grants to members; identify grants and coordinate the writing of proposals to benefit MassCUE.